Lotus-Gaming-DE/wcr-extractor/README.md

 Flake8, scans the requirements with `pip-audit` and creates an SBOM via `cyclonedx-bom` which is saved as `sbom.xml`.

+CI executes `pre-commit` and the test suite with coverage ≥90 %.
+A scheduled workflow performs a Snyk security scan.
+Dependabot checks Python requirements every day (GitHub Actions weekly) and its pull requests trigger the full CI pipeline with linting, testing and `pip-audit`.
+## Tests

 Run the tests with:

 ```bash
 pytest  # runs with --cov=. and fails after 60s if a test hangs
 ```

-CI executes `pre-commit` and the test suite with coverage ≥90 %.
-A scheduled workflow performs a Snyk security scan.
-Dependabot checks Python requirements every day (GitHub Actions weekly) and its pull requests trigger the full CI pipeline with linting, testing and `pip-audit`.

 ## Deployment